-1) Develop national and sub- national pedagogical and com- munication campaigns to raise awareness of the importance and expected results of gender mainstreaming Develop national campaigns that highlight: i) what mainstreaming is; and ii) its benefits (for the entire population).
-Establish mechanisms for measuring the impact of national campaigns.
-2) Establish a network of Com- - Compile and manage a network list of communicators, editomunicators, editorialists and rialists and journalists. journalists who promote gender - Prepare a series of technical notes on different aspects of mainstreaming for the sociali- mainstreaming, to support communicators/journalists in the zation of good practices, as well production of media pieces. as the achievements, challenges - Develop a plan to strengthen the networks of communicaand proposals that incorporate tors and journalists. gender mainstreaming at the institutional level and from wo- men's organizations 3) Train communicators, edito- - Develop a training curriculum and teaching material. rialists and journalists on mains- - Train communicators, journalists and editorialists. treaming + for equality and transformation
+- Develop national campaigns that highlight: i) what mainstreaming is; and ii) its benefits (for the entire population). - Establish mechanisms for measuring the impact of national campaigns. - Compile and manage a network list of communicators, editorialists and journalists. - Prepare a series of technical notes on different aspects of mainstreaming, to support communicators/journalists in the production of media pieces. - Develop a plan to strengthen the networks of communicators and journalists.

+- Develop a training curriculum and teaching material. - Train communicators, journalists and editorialists.

+on mainstreaming + for equality and transformation

-5. The Role of the CIM
+6. The Role of the CIM

-The work of the CIM is based on existing mandates, derived from the IAP,12 specific declarations and resolutions of the Assembly of Delegates of the CIM and the OAS General Assembly, agreements adopted by the Executive Committee of the CIM and commitments agreed upon at the Summits of the Americas.
+The work of the CIM is based on existing mandates, derived from the IAP, specific declarations and resolutions of the Assembly of Delegates of the CIM and the OAS General Assembly, agreements adopted by the Executive Committee of the CIM and commitments agreed upon at the Summits of the Americas.

-In the year 2000, the OAS Member States adopted the IAP to: i) systematically integrate the gender perspective in all organs, agencies, and entities of the Inter-American system and ii) encourage OAS member states to formulate public policies, strategies, and proposals aimed at promoting the human rights of women and gender equality in all spheres of life.
+In the year 2000, the OAS Member States adopted the IAP in order to i) systematically integrate the gender perspective in all organs, agencies, and entities of the Inter-American system and ii) encourage OAS member states to formulate public policies, strategies, and proposals aimed at promoting the human rights of women and gender equality in all spheres of life.
 The IAP laid the foundations for sustained, ongoing, and strategic work by the entire Organization, led politically by the OAS General Secretariat (GS/OAS) and technically and strategically by the CIM.
 The IAP opted for the gender perspective as a transversal tool to address the identities of men and women, power relations and asymmetries that are marked in this context, and that negatively impact women and girls' access to opportunities and rights.

-In this regard, and in compliance with its mandates, the CIM will advance in supporting the National Women's Machineries in their role as leaders of national gender equality policies and in implementing this strategy for the mainstreaming of the gender, rights, and diversity in all the work of the State.
+In this regard, and in compliance with its mandates, the CIM will advance in supporting the National Women's Machineries in their role as leaders of national gender equality policies and in implementing this strategy for the mainstreaming of the gender, rights and diversity in all the work of the State.
 Additionally, the CIM will support the generation of spaces and alliances to elevate the gender agenda to strategic political spaces at all levels.
-In addition, the CIM will support the development of methodological and practical guides to support National Women's Machineries for gender mainstreaming.